3 month placement

 We will ensure that the training you receive will develop your career in medicine.
 A departmental induction course is organised early on in the post to help orientate GPStRs to children and paediatric medicine.
 GPStRs are encouraged to attend sub-specialist clinics to learn about less common conditions.
-Community child health and Child Psychiatry training is provided from the second month of the appointment.

 The department encourages the use of the ward round and outpatients to establish a forum for the discussion of clinical problems, interchange of ideas and management planning and should be regarded as an important facet of training.
 Experience is offered in Doctor/Patient communication via an apprenticeship system on ward rounds and in outpatient clinics by observation and discussion with senior staff.

 Experience will be gained in a wide range of acute, chronic and neonatal problems resulting from exposure to ill children referred by general practitioners in addition to outpatient management.
 Neonatal experience will include the care of the healthy newborn, resuscitation in cases of birth asphyxia, and some neonatal intensive care depending on the needs and enthusiasm of the GPStRs.

 We encourage GPStRs to take time talking to parents and regard time spent reassuring them, discussing investigations, management and follow up as an important part of the experience.
 The aim of the department is to offer high standards of diagnosis and care both for acutely ill children and also those with less acute and less common conditions seen in outpatients.
 Bearing in mind their particular needs and the difficulties of ascertaining history and symptoms in children, strong emphasis is placed on liaising carefully with parents, caring agencies and referring general practitioners.